ignite/cli/docs/kb/band.md

 description: IBC oracle integration with BandChain
 ---

-# BandChain Oracle Scaffold
+# BandChain Oracle scaffold

-BandChain’s Oracle module is a communication module built-in compliance with IBC protocol which can query data points of various types from BandChain.
-In addition, other chains can ask our Oracle module for real-time information according to their needs.
+BandChain’s Oracle module is a communication module built-in compliance with IBC protocol that can query data points of various types from BandChain.

+Other chains can query this Oracle module for real-time information.

-BandChain has multiples scripts deployed into the network, and we can request any data using the script id.
+BandChain has multiple scripts deployed into the network.
+You can request any data using the script id.

-## IBC Module Packet Scaffold
+## IBC module packet scaffold

 BandChain oracle queries can be scaffolded only in IBC modules.